How are esophageal varices treated?

 The goals of treatment are to:

 - Prevent varices from bleeding.

 - Control bleeding if it occurs.

-People with liver disease need to avoid toxins that cause additional stress on the liver and more damage to it.
+People who have liver disease need to avoid toxins that cause additional stress on the liver and more damage to it.
 Some suggestions for maintaining a healthier liver include:

 - Avoid alcoholic beverages of any kind.

 - Limit use of household cleaners and chemicals.